 5. Add deseeded finely chopped and mashed tomatoes along with turmeric and salt.
 You can also use tomato puree or grated tomatoes.

-6. Fry until the tomatoes turn completely mushy and the raw smell has gone.
+6. Next fry until the tomatoes turn completely mushy and the raw smell has gone.

 7. Add ¾ to 1 tsp red chili powder and 2 tbsps thick curd (yogurt) or cashew paste from 10 cashew nuts.
 There are a few readers who mentioned in the comments section below they made without yogurt or cashew paste yet it turned out delicious.
 So you may want to skip it.
 This time I have used cashew paste.

 8. Saute on a medium flame until the mixture begins to leave the sides of the pan.
 Take care not to burn the mixture.
-At this stage the raw smell of the onion, tomato and ginger garlic must go away completely.
+At this stage the raw smell of the ingredients must go away completely.

 9. Add ½ kg chicken (about 1 lb), 1½ tsp garam masala powder and handful of coriander or pudina leaves.
 I have used 1 tsp of this biryani masala and ½ tsp of this simple garam masala.
 You can use any readymade good masala.